kivy/python-for-android/doc/source/services.rst

 The service argument is made available to your service via the 'PYTHON_SERVICE_ARGUMENT' environment variable.
-It is exposed as a simple string, so if you want to pass in multiple values, we would recommend using the json module to encode and decode mode complex data.
+It is exposed as a simple string, so if you want to pass in multiple values, we would recommend using the json module to encode and decode more complex data.
 ::

     from os import environ